ShamylZakariya/Platformer/NOTES.md

         - When defeated we need to animate the floor rising up and the door opening (just a fade transition)

 TODO:
+    - I don't like how we create EntityComponent in GameState; maybe have the EntityComponent::new method "do the right thing" with Entity to create the right draw components
+    -
     - Implement game UI

 BUGS: